flash6083/TF_FashionMnsit/README.md

-# TF_FashionMnsit
+# TF_FashionMnsit-Conv2D
-Tensorflow and Keras implementation of the Fashion Mnist dataset
+Tensorflow and Keras implementation of the Fashion Mnist dataset with CNNs